 2016 is potentially the end of the road for the Wii U.

-Nintendo is going to end production of its latest home console, according to a report from Japanese newspaper Nikkei — although the hardware manufacturer told Japanese site It Media this is not an official announcement.
-This will essentially put the struggling system out of its misery as the gaming company shifts from Wii U and the aging 3DS handheld to mobile games (like Miitomo) and its upcoming dedicated NX device.
-The report goes on to say (as translated by gaming analyst Serkan Toto of Kantan Games) that Nintendo has already stopped making certain Wii U accessories.
-This makes sense.
-The Wii U has fallen far behind its Microsoft and Sony competition despite having a one-year headstart.
-In a gaming industry worth $99.3 billion, Nintendo doesn’t want to give up any more ground while putting money into a sinking platform.
+Nintendo is going to end production of its latest home console, according to separate reports from Japanese newspaper Nikkei and gaming news site Eurogamer.
+This will essentially put the struggling system out of its misery as the gaming company shifts from Wii U and the aging 3DS handheld to mobile games (like Miitomo) and its upcoming Nintendo Switch console/handheld hybrid.
+The Nikkei report said in March (as translated by gaming analyst Serkan Toto of Kantan Games) that Nintendo has already stopped making certain Wii U accessories.
+The Wii U has fallen far behind its Microsoft and Sony competition despite having a one-year headstart on the Xbox One and PlayStation 4.
+In a gaming industry worth $99.6 billion, Nintendo doesn’t want to give up any more ground while putting money into a sinking platform.

 1) The Nikkei just reports Nintendo will stop producing Wii U within 2016.
 It doesn't say they will necessarily start selling NX in 2016.